mmikowski/hi_score/README.md

 **A framework should serve you**, not the other way around.
 You should be free to move your web app to other environments without complex migration away from non-portable dead-end pseudo-languages.
 You shouldn't be forced to rewrite / refactor / debug all your apps every time your framework releases a new version.

-If your framework is making your life more complex, if your teams can't communicate because they are using competing [Towers of Babble](#towers-of-babel), perhaps its time to get them to speak the same core languages.
+If your framework is making your life more complex, if your teams can't communicate because they are using competing [Towers of Babel](#towers-of-babel), perhaps its time to get them to speak the same core languages.
 Use `hi_score`, the **UnFramework**.

 ## Latest News
-Versions 1.6.1-7 Updated docs, no code change
+Versions 1.6.1-8 Updated docs, no code change

 ---
 ## Quick start